Treats low testosterone. This testosterone injection is a first-choice treatment, but you have to get it in your doctor's office each time.

 Tips from our pharmacists for people taking the medication

 › This medication is only available through a special screening program because of the side effects.

 › Your doctor will watch you for 30 minutes after each injection to make sure you don't have problems breathing or get an allergic reaction.

 › Can cause increased acne and changes in sex drive.

-› Don't bathe or swim for at least 2 hours after you've put on testosterone gel so that it has time to absorb.
+› Don't swim or bathe for at least 2 hours after you put on testosterone topical solution so that it has time to absorb.

-› If you think you'll have skin-to-skin contact with someone else at the area where you've placed testosterone gel, wash that area with soap and water and dry.
-If someone else touches the area before you've washed it off, have them wash their skin with soap and water as soon as they can.
+› If you think you'll have skin-to-skin contact at the area where you've placed testosterone topical solution, wash that area with soap and water then dry.